 Start by taking control and bringing on board the drivers, let them know that the company focus is lowering fleet costs and that reducing the frequency of accidents plays a big role.

 Let the workforce know that all accidents will be monitored and in cases that the accident is down to driver error, additional training will be provided.
 At the same time it could be wise to initiate a rewards program, maybe team based to get drivers motivated and tied into the new way forward.

 2 Driver Training

-Don't wait until the accident has happened be proactive and provide additional training.
+Don't wait until the accident has happened to be proactive and provide additional training.
 Use your knowledge that young drivers under 25 are more risk and if they need a company car can the driving be restricted to within office hours or daylight hours.
-Whilst that may seem unfair it has been proved to be effective to lowering accidents and thus premiums and the government is backing a similar approach .
+Whilst that may seem unfair it has been proved to be effective to lowering accidents and thus premiums and the

 3 Install dash cameras

 These are mostly forward facing, but you can also get cameras that can record in front and behind the vehicle.
 These can help defend against any false claims or what is known within the industry as crash for cash.
-It also has a hidden benefit of intimidating any would be tailgaters once they see the camera ( even if not rear facing you can swivel it around so they now they are being filmed).
+It also has a hidden benefit of intimidating any would be tailgaters once they see the camera (even if not rear facing you can swivel it around so that they know they are being filmed).

 Another added benefit that has been noticed is that the driver behind the wheel no longer drives in a manner that is risky which in turn leads to a lower number of accidents in which your drivers are at fault.

 A concealed tracking device will enable the location of your vehicle to be instantly available to the police.
 Cybit is one of the leaders in this technology and trusted by the insurance industry